Visual acuity-What is 6/6 vision or 20/20 vision?

 If visual field is essentially ‘tunnel vision’, ie restricted to 10 degrees or less of arc around central fixation the patient is legally blind

 if the patient has other problems eg mobility issues or limb weakness Disability Support Pension exists pending on the basis of total equivalent disability.

-With brain injury or further acquired brain damage, people can have a relatively small visual acuity loss or significant loss requiring a comprehensive eye examination and workup.
+With brain injury or further acquired brain damage, people can have a relatively small vision loss or significant loss requiring a comprehensive eye examination and workup.
 Visual acuity nonetheless should always be monitored.
 Diseases of the optic nerve affect color vision earlier and more profoundly than other diseases.
 When the cause of visual loss is uncertain,color vision and VA loss can point to such acquired eye disease.